armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-enable/policy-engine-plug-enable.md

 {{% tabbody name="Halyard" %}}

-> If you are using the Policy Engine Plugin with open source Spinnaker, additional configuration is required in addition to what is described below.
-For more information, see [Policy Engine: PluginRuntimeException: Failed to write file 'plugins/Armory.PolicyEngine-policy-engine-vX.X.X' to plugins folder](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010518)
+> If you are using the Policy Engine Plugin with open source Spinnaker, configuration in addition to what is described below is required.
+For more information, see [Policy Engine: PluginRuntimeException: Failed to write file 'plugins/Armory.PolicyEngine-policy-engine-vX.X.X' to plugins folder](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010518).

 1. Add the following to `profiles/spinnaker-local.yml`: